davidfrantz/force/docs/source/howto/udf.rst

 In the global scope, we can import any module that you may need (you have to install it beforehand, but installing it in your userspace is sufficient -
 **although this might not work when using the FORCE Docker container**).
 Input and output arrays are *numpy*, so we always need this.
-Additionally, we use *scipy* for some algebra.
+Additionally, we use *scipy* for some algebra (note: some versions don't work... ``v.
+1.6.0`` was successfully used here.

 .. code-block:: python